 2. Change other filters

 Your HVAC system isn’t the only thing working to keep the air clean in your home environment.
 If you really want to improve the air quality in your home, be sure to check the filters in your other household appliances.
 Your vacuum cleaner, dryer, and kitchen vents should all be inspected and maintained periodically.
+If the filters are clogged or dirty, then appliances like vacuums can’t effectively remove the dust and debris around the home.
+This leads to more particles flowing throughout the home leading to poor air quality.
 It’s recommended to clean or replace these common household filters every few months.

 3. Check your air ducts